Mohammad Reza Adelkhani

 Mohammad Reza Adelkhani (محمدرضا عادلخانی, born February 13, 1947, in Tehran, Iran) is a retired Iranian footballer and former Iran national football team player.

 Adelkhani achieved the UEFA Pro Licence, the first Iranian to do so.

 Early life

 He was born on 13 February 1947 in Tehran, Iran.
 He began playing in football in 1960 playing at Shahin.

 Club career

-Adelkhani played for SG Wattenscheid 09, Wuppertaler SV, Rot-Weiß Oberhausen and VfL Klafeld-Geisweid before moving back to Iran.
+Adelkhani played for SG Wattenscheid 09, Wuppertaler SV, Rot-Weiß Oberhausen, Bayern Munich and VfL Klafeld-Geisweid before moving back to Iran.
 He was the first Iranian player to move to Europe to play football.
 When he was in Turkey with Taj SC for a friendly match, German talent scouts saw his performance and signed him for Bayern Munchen.

 Adelkhani's first senior club in Iran was Taj SC with whom he reached champion title in the Iranian league in Takht Jamshid Cup.
 He then joined Shahbaz F.C., where he reached third place in the Iranian league in 1976/77.